AbuNSarker/AbuNSarker/README.md

-### Hi there, I'm Abu N. Sarker!!!
+## Hi there, I'm Abu N. Sarker!!!

-- 👉 I’m currently working on and corrosion project and creating a knowledge exchange app using MySQL, Express, React and Node.
+-  I’m currently working on and corrosion project and creating a knowledge exchange app using MySQL, Express, React and Node.
-- [] I’m currently learning everything 😄...
+- * I’m currently learning everything 😄...
 Machine Learning (ML), Deep Learning (DL), and Spring-boot frameworks
-- [*] I’m looking to collaborate on ML, DL or Data Science project(s)
+- [x] I’m looking to collaborate on ML, DL or Data Science project(s)
-- [x] 2022 Goals: Contribute more to Open Source projects
+- [x] 2022 Goals: Contribute more to Open Source projects 👉

 ### Languages and Tools: